chr0nikler/chr0nikler.github.io/consultation.md

 There is a glaring lack of any endurance achievements, but my sport choices tend to be more anaerobic in nature.

-Here's a non-exhaustive list of what I've been through:
+This is a non-exhaustive list of what injuries I've been through:

 - Jumper's Knee (Patellar Tendinopathy)
 - Shoulder Surgery (Anterior Labrum repair)